Dedeyd70/Inventory_Xpress/README.md

 Open your web browser and visit http://localhost:3000.
 Use the application to manage products effortlessly.

-Technologies
+## Technologies
-Frontend: HTML5, CSS3 and JavaScript Backend: Express.js/Node.js/SQLite
+Frontend: HTML5, CSS3, and JavaScript
+Backend: Express.js, Node.js, and SQLite

-Demo:
+## Demo:

 # License
 This project is licensed under the MIT License.